I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 Advisory: reputation...

-Brokerage: time, reputation, circumvention...
+Brokerage: reputation, time, circumvention...

 Manufacturing: CAPEX, OPEX...